ericleek03/ME405-Romi-Project/README.md

 ### Romi

 The robot used in this project is shown below.
-This robot consists of a chassis
+This robot consists of a chassis with multiple holes to attach many components.
 ![IMG_6576](https://github.com/user-attachments/assets/ed25e055-c15b-46d2-824f-2e3d41bdcd17)

-Component List
+**Component List**
 | Quantity | Component |
 | -------- | --------- |
 | 4 |  M2.5 x 8mm Standoff |